helm/charts/stable/hlf-ord/README.md

   "replica.fetch.max.bytes": "103809024"  # 99 * 1024 * 1024 B
   "log.retention.ms": -1  # Since we need to keep logs indefinitely for the HL Fabric Orderer
 ```

+Learn more about deploying a production consensus framework based on [etcd and raft](https://hyperledger-fabric.readthedocs.io/en/release-2.2/raft_configuration.html)

+You can also check this to migrate from kafka to raft : https://hyperledger-fabric.readthedocs.io/en/release-2.2/kafka_raft_migration.html

 ## Prerequisites